carolinescranton01/cs_projects/LongReads_Analysis/longreads_pipeline.md

 conda install kraken-biom -c bioconda
 ```

 Kraken2 assigns taxonomy to the reads based on 35 bp kmers, or segments of DNA which are 35 bases long, which are mapped to a specified database.
 We will use the database in the groups folder (/groups/kcooper/MY_KRAKEN2_DB) but you can download and build custom databases if needed.
 Run this command from inside the clean folder, which contains our cleaned up reads.
 Make sure to have a metadata file ready if you are wanting to run kraken-biom.
+Here is the github page for kraken2: https://github.com/DerrickWood/kraken2/wiki/Manual

 ```
 # single sample: